Caressa & Français: Caressa & Français lineage continues

-Eventually, the Paris-born Jacques Francais (3 July 1923 – 4 February 2004), son of Emile Francais and Lucile Caressa, carried on the 200-year-old tradition of the family business by opening his own shop in New York City under the name of "Jacques Francais Rare Violins Inc." Francais's godfather was the violinist Jacques Thibaud.
+Eventually, the Paris-born Jacques Français (3 July 1923 – 4 February 2004), son of Emile Français and Lucile Caressa, carried on the 200-year-old tradition of the family business by opening his own shop in New York City under the name of "Jacques Français Rare Violins Inc." Français's godfather was the violinist Jacques Thibaud.

 Although Jacques's passion was art, as he wanted to become an artist, his father Emile insisted and demanded that he stay in the family business.
 He was sent as an apprentice to Mirecourt, the historical center of French violin-making and then went on to apprentice in Mittenwald, the German equivalent.
 He served in the Free French Ski Troops during World War II, and subsequently joined the occupation force in Vienna, where his knowledge of French, German and English became a major asset.

-According to his wife (Beatrice), Mr. Francais then came to New York to apprentice with Rembert Wurlitzer, who ran the most complete violin restoration shop in the country under the guidance of Simone Fernando Sacconi.
+According to his wife (Beatrice), Mr. Français then came to New York to apprentice with Rembert Wurlitzer, who ran the most complete violin restoration shop in the country under the guidance of Simone Fernando Sacconi.
 The following year he returned to Paris to work with his father, "who drilled him intensively on authenticating instruments / recognizing the instrument's origins".

-In 1948 Mr. Francais came to New York on a one-way ticket with a bunch of instruments and fine etchings, to sell on consignment, and $50 to his name, and rejoined the Wurlitzer firm for a brief period.
+In 1948 Mr. Français came to New York on a one-way ticket with a bunch of instruments and fine etchings, to sell on consignment, and $50 to his name, and rejoined the Wurlitzer firm for a brief period.

 Having spent time under the tutelage of Master Simone Fernando Sacconi, his skills in expertise, violin making and restoration grew to new heights.
 He also forged friendships with other masters that have become legendary, most notably Renè Morel.

 After many years in the violin trade, he decided to set up his own business.
-Jacques Francais Rare Violins Inc. took up residence in the most prominent neighborhood, right next to Carnegie Hall at 250 W. 54th Street.
-He put together a formidable team inviting his friend and colleague Renè Morel (a Master Restorer), and young apprentices he hired have become the leading makers of our time: makers/restorers such as Samuel Zygmuntowicz, Horacio Piñeiro, Boris Sverdlik, David T. Van Zandt, James N. McKean, Jerry Pasewicz, Christophe Landon, Jonathan Woolston (UK) and Richard Oppelt to name a few.
+Jacques Français Rare Violins Inc. took up residence in a prominent musical neighborhood, next to Carnegie Hall at 250 W. 54th Street.
+He put together a team including his friend and colleague Renè Morel (a Master Restorer) and young apprentices.
+His business employed renowned makers/restorers such as Samuel Zygmuntowicz, Horacio Piñeiro, Boris Sverdlik, David T. Van Zandt, James N. McKean, Jerry Pasewicz, Christophe Landon, Jonathan Woolston (UK), and Richard Oppelt.

-Today, Gael Français (Jacques Francais's nephew) continues the family luthier tradition in NYC.
+Today, Gael Français (Jacques Français's nephew) continues to work in the family business.